Mardaani: Plot

-The film opens with a secret police operation orchestrated by Shivani Shivaji Roy, a dedicated Crime Branch Senior Inspector of the Mumbai Police, in order to catch a pimp named Rahman from his hideout.
+The film opens with a covert police operation orchestrated by Shivani Shivaji Roy, a dedicated Crime Branch Senior Inspector of the Mumbai Police, in order to apprehend a pimp named Rahman from his hideout.
 She barges in with her team and arrests Rahman, and rescues his mistress.
 Shivani lives with her husband, Dr. Bikram Roy, and teenage niece, Meera.
-Prior to the film, she rescued an orphaned girl named Pyaari from being sold by her uncle, and started looking after her like her own daughter.
-One day, Shivani finds out that Pyaari has been missing from her shelter home for five days and begins an investigation, where she finds out that the mastermind behind this kidnapping is a Delhi-based kingpin named Karan Rastogi (Tahir Raj Bhasin), who runs a cartel involving child trafficking and drugs.
+Prior to the events of the film, she rescued an orphaned girl named Pyaari from being sold by her uncle, and started looking after her like her own daughter.
+One day, Shivani finds out that Pyaari has been missing from her shelter home for five days and begins an investigation, where she finds out that the mastermind behind this kidnapping is a Delhi-based kingpin named Karan "Walt" Rastogi (Tahir Raj Bhasin), who runs a cartel involving child trafficking and drugs.
 Shivani takes the task personally, going beyond her job and duties to nab Karan.

-Shivani forces Rahman to reveal the names of Karan's associates and comes across Sunny Katyal (Anant Vidhaat Sharma), a car-dealer who operates Karan's trafficking business in Mumbai.
+Shivani forces Rahman to reveal the names of Karan's associates and comes across Sunny Katyal (Anant Vidhaat Sharma), a car dealer who operates Karan's trafficking business in Mumbai.
 Karan discovers that Shivani is monitoring his cartel's activities and tries to have Katyal killed for becoming a liability.
 However, Shivani saves Katyal, and he agrees to help her nab Karan.
-Determined to catch him, Shivani tracks down Karan's aide, Wakeel.
+Determined to catch him, Shivani tracks down Karan's aide, Vakeel (ironically the Hindi word for "lawyer").
 Karan, angered, makes sure that Pyaari is sold and raped every day.
-As a warning, he spreads fake news that Shivani's husband has misused his profession as a doctor to molest a female patient, causing Bikram to be thrown off-duty.
-He then chops off one of Pyaari's fingers and sends it to Shivani's house in a gift box.
+As a warning, he spreads fake news that Shivani's husband has misused his profession as a doctor to molest a female patient, causing Bikram to be fired.
+He then chops off one of Pyaari's fingers and sends it to Shivani's house as a gift.

 Meanwhile, Karan's right-hand man Mattu (Aman Uppal) gets a contract to host a party full of prostitutes from a man named Tandon on behalf of a minister in Delhi, Taneja ji.
-Mattu also kills one of the girls in Karan's brothel at his orders when she contracts dengue, further scaring Pyaari.
+Mattu also kills one of the girls in Karan's brothel at his orders when she contracts dengue, further frightening Pyaari.